California employment lawyers focusing on assisting employees and executives.

 All hourly workers, and even some salaried workers, are entitled to overtime pay in California.
 You are entitled to overtime pay if you work more than 8 hours in a day, or more than 40 hours in a week.
 Contact us if you are not receiving overtime pay for those extra hours.

 Has your employer fired you for an illegal reason?
 Wrongful termination cases can produce large settlements.
-Our California employment lawyers can help.
+Our employment lawyers in California can help.

 We help executives review and negotiate severance packages.
 Please contact us if you would like assistance with a severance agreement.

-Not only are you entitled to recover business expenses, but you are also entitled to receive interest on the amounts you spent o discharge your employment duties.
+Not only are you entitled to recover business expenses, but you are also entitled to receive interest on the amounts you spent to carry out your employment duties.